 Prior to 1916, grocery stores were not self-service.
-A customer gave his/her grocery list to a store clerk, then the clerk walked the aisles to pick and pack the items on the customer’s behalf.
+A customer gave their grocery list to a store clerk, then the clerk walked the aisles to pick and pack the items on the customer’s behalf.
 This costly, labor-intensive approach led to higher operating costs, which translated into higher prices for customers.

 In 1916, Clarence Saunders opened the first Piggly Wiggly in Memphis, Tennessee.
 This was the first self-service grocery store in the U.S. For the first time, customers could walk through the aisles and pick their own items, which significantly reduced the number of clerks needed.
 This reduction of operating costs allowed Piggly Wiggly to pass the savings on to the customers in the form of lower prices.

 What started as a lone store quickly grew into a highly successful chain, peaking at over 2,600 stores in 1932.
 Grocery store chain Humpty Dumpty’s introduction of shopping carts in the mid-1930s further enhanced the Piggly Wiggly model, becoming the industry standard that is still widely deployed today.

 Price Competition and Falling Margins

 Even after broad adoption of the self-service model, the U.S. grocery store industry has been a notoriously low-margin business.
 Ironically, uniform adoption of the self-service model has been a contributing factor.
 Walk into nearly any grocery store in the U.S. today, large or small, and both the layout and customer experience will be basically the same.
 The primary differentiator between stores has been price.

 Customers, who benefited from reduced prices, have come to demand near 24-hour access along with high variety and ever-present availability.
 Group all these factors together with high operating costs, particularly for large supermarkets, and the net margins have become very low.